Preston Brown (United States Army officer): Military career

 Brown entered the army as a private in 1894 and served in Battery A, Fifth Field Artillery.
 He was commissioned a second lieutenant in 1897 and rose through the ranks.
 He was promoted to major in 1916 and lieutenant colonel in 1917.
 In 1918, after the American entry into World War I, he was appointed a colonel in the National Army and in August of the same year was promoted to brigadier general.

 He served as chief of staff of the 2nd Division at Château-Thierry and Saint-Mihiel between April 6–September 18, 1918, and was Chief of Staff of IV Corps between September 20–October 1918.
 On October 18, 1918, he became commander of the 3rd Division, serving in that capacity through the Battle of Meuse-Argonne.
 He was awarded the Army Distinguished Service Medal for his wartime service.
 The citation reads:

 In November 1918, he became assistant chief of staff at General Headquarters of the U.S. Army of Occupation.
 He was appointed an instructor at the Army General Staff College in 1919.
 In 1921, he was acting commander of the U.S. Army War College and in the same year was appointed commander of the 3rd Infantry Brigade.
 Preston Brown was commander of the Panama Canal Zone from 1928 until 1932.
 From October 1933 to October 1934 he commanded the Sixth Corps Area.

+In 1927 he was elected as an hereditary member of the New Hampshire Society of the Cincinnati.

 Brown retired to Martha's Vineyard, Massachusetts in 1936, having reached the rank of major general.